apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 can give rise to a write-write conflict.
 While trying to update the same key, both send the same precondition to each other, which succeeds, since both still hold the initial value of the document.
 Upon receiving confirmation, they apply the update locally and send the new version of the value to each other.
-We need to make sure that a server never replies *true* on a precondition referring to a key which it is trying to change itself.
+We need to make sure a server never replies *true* on a precondition referring to a key that it is trying to change itself.
 This acts as a global lock on the key, rejecting any attempts to update it concurrently.

 ![Write-Write Conflict](https://raw.githubusercontent.com/apetenchea/cdroot/master/source/_posts/time-in-distributed-systems/media/PreconditionFalseIllustration.png)